studip-sync/studip-sync/README.md

 Download and synchronize files and media from Stud.IP -- the campus management platform deployed at several German universities.

 Note that this project currently only supports the *University of Göttingen* and the *University of Passau* but could work at other universities with similar authentication methods.
-Also, StudIP version 4.6 is the only fully supported version (but most features will still work with StudIP 4.5).

 ## Installation